Data protection

 • the recipient has not objected to this use;

-• the recipient is given a clear and unequivocal opportunity when the address was collected, and each time it is used, to object to such marketing at any time, free of charge.
+• each time it is used, to object to such marketing at any time, free of charge.

-If by regular mail: The Consumers Protection Act envisages an opt-out regime (you can freely leave marketing materials in the mailbox or at the front door of consumers unless they have placed a sign reading ‘no junk mail’ or similar.
+If by regular mail: The Consumers Protection Act envisages an opt-out regime (you can freely leave marketing materials in the mailbox or at the front door of consumers unless they have placed a sign reading ‘no junk mail’ or similar).

 If by telephone: The Consumers Protection Act prohibits calls and phone messages to consumers who subscribed to a do-not-call-me register.